-Hardened Centerlines are an extension of the traffic separator or centerline past the crosswalk.
-Hardened Centerlines improve pedestrian safety by reducing the turning speeds of left-turning motorists and by improving their approach angle to the crosswalk to increase pedestrian visibility.
-See FDM 222 for more information on Pedestrian Facilities.
+Hardened centerlines are an extension of the traffic separator or centerline past the crosswalk.
+Hardened centerlines improve pedestrian safety by reducing the turning speeds of left-turning motorists and by improving their approach angle to the crosswalk to increase pedestrian visibility.
+See FDM 222 for more information on pedestrian facilities.

-Provide a hardened centerline where it is not possible to provide a pedestrian refuge island.
+When it is not possible to provide a pedestrian refuge island, Provide a hardened centerline should be provided where feasible depending on vehicle turning movements within the intersection it is not possible to provide a pedestrian refuge island.